 BU Law has a strong tradition of commitment to public service.
 We recognize that many law graduates have difficulties pursuing public interest careers because salaries are insufficient to enable them to pay loans in addition to covering their living expenses.

 Since 1993, BU Law has provided financial support to our alumni in order to relieve some of the burden of making monthly payments.
-Since October 2010, this assistance has been provided in the form of a forgivable loan.

 The Committee also considers the nature of the public service activity, the organization’s history, and its viability when deciding how to allocate the funds available.

 - Read through the policies in our Program Description